 Health care practitioners - prescriptive authority - opioids - prescribing restrictions - required use of prescription drug monitoring program - report - repeal.
 The act restricts the number of opioid pills that a health care practitioner, including physicians, physician assistants, advanced practice nurses, dentists, optometrists, podiatrists, and veterinarians, may prescribe for an initial prescription to a 7-day supply and allows each health care practitioner to exercise discretion to include a second fill for a 7-day supply.
-The limit on initial prescribing does not apply if, in the judgment of the health care practitioner may electronically prescribe opioids.
+The limit on initial prescribing does not apply if, in the judgment of the health care practitioner, the patient:

-The bill requires the department of public health and environment to report to the general assembly its results from studies regarding the prescription drug monitoring program conducted pursuant to a federal grant program.
+The act requires the department of public health and environment to report to the general assembly its findings from studies regarding the prescription drug monitoring program conducted pursuant to a federal grant program.
 The act also requires the department to forward its findings to the center for research into substance use disorder prevention, treatment, and recovery support strategies at the university of Colorado health sciences center for training purposes.

 (Note: This summary applies to this bill as enacted.)